eriknahmad/3DCharacterController/README.md

 # Motivation
 I created this project so I can start designing terrains in Unity Game Engine and explore them on foot with a Character Controller.
-Next I will add animations, enemies, and other basic RPG features.
+Next I will add animations, combat, items and inventory, and other basic RPG features.

 # How to use?